If you made contributions to an IRA in the preceding tax year, you can expect to receive IRS Form 5498.

-Plan custodians usually must distribute 5498s to participants and the IRS no later than May 31 of each calendar year—a full six weeks after the normal income tax filing deadline of April 15 (extended to July 15 in 2020).
+Plan custodians usually must distribute 5498s to participants and the IRS no later than May 31 of each calendar year—a full six weeks after the normal income tax filing deadline of April 15.
 This allows the custodian to provide accurate information on the form for contribution made through the filing deadline.

 You may also receive a similar form, the Form 5498-SA, if you have a health savings account, commonly known as an HSA.
 Form 5498-SA reports your annual contributions to these tax-free accounts that you use to pay for medical expenses.
 Contributions to similar accounts, such as Archer Medical Savings Accounts and Medicare Advantage MSAs will also warrant a Form 5498-SA.
 This form must be mailed to participants and the IRS by May 31.